alisson-anjos/diffusion-pipe-ui/README.md

 2. **Configure `appsettings.json`:**
    - Located at `diffusion-pipe/ui/deploy/appsettings.json`.
-   - Adjust the paths for datasets, configs, outputs, and models according to your system�s structure.
+   - Adjust the paths for datasets, configs, outputs, and models according to your system’s structure.
    - **Note:** In this mode, automatic model downloading will not occur; you must download the models manually and place them in the specified directories.

 3. **Install .NET 9:**